Two medical students

 If you are on a PC or Mac, you can join either in the app or in Microsoft Edge or Google Chrome.
 We recommend downloading the desktop app, as this works better than using the browser version.
 The app is available for download here.

 One week before your interview date, you will be provided with a schedule and links to your individual interview space and the group discussion space.
-For circuits A and B, you will remain in the same Teams meeting and the interviewers will move between applicants.
+Once the circuit begins, you will remain in the same Teams meeting and the interviewers will move between applicants.
 At least five minutes before your interview session is due to begin, locate the link to join the meeting, click the link and you’ll join the meeting space.
 You may spend a few minutes in the lobby before being admitted to the meeting.
 When the interviewer admits you to the meeting space, they will do a quick sound check with you to ensure that you can both hear each other clearly.
 They will also ask you to rotate your device to ensure that you are alone in the room and do not have any other devices with you.
 At the end of each interview, the interviewer will leave the meeting.
 You should remain in the meeting until the next interviewer joins you and starts the next station.

-• You should use your real name (rather than a screen name) when signing in to the interview to avoid any confusion.
+• You should use your real name (rather than a screen name) when signing into the interview to avoid any confusion.

 • When joining, you must ensure that your microphone and camera are both turned on.

 • You should ensure that your camera is portable enough for you to lift and rotate it during the initial checks.
-This could mean using a laptop or a plug in webcam.
+This could mean using a laptop or a plug-in webcam.

 If you have any concerns about using Microsoft Teams for your interview, please let us know by emailing ugamedicine@lancaster.ac.uk and we will be sure to include further information before your interview.
 You will have a chance to test the functionality of Microsoft Teams during the 5 minute checking session before your interview date.
 The Applicant Briefing will include further information about how the interview process will run and you will also have a chance to ask any further questions at the pre-interview Q&A session.
 Details of the checking session, applicant briefing and pre-interview Q&A will be included in your interview schedule.